HTML50/dict/README.md

 - [ ] add different site API support.
 - [ ] improve the input experience with auto completion.
 - [ ] loading bar when looking up a word.

+# Update Log

+2017/08/10

+fix https search.
+Change Youdao to Eudic.

+improve some bug of advanced search.